Iowa Egg Farmers

 Did you know that Iowa is number one in egg production in the United States?

 That’s right, Iowa’s diverse agriculture is tops in corn, soybeans, hogs – and eggs!
 So, your favorite entree or ingredient for breakfast, lunch, dinner, and dessert, likely comes from your own backyard.
-In fact, in Iowa from September 2016 through August 2017, our hens layed nearly 16 million eggs 1!
+In fact, in Iowa from September 2016 through August 2017, our hens laid nearly 16 billion eggs!
 That means Iowa farmers are responsible for about 1 in 5 eggs consumed in the United States each year.
 Plus, they help drive the Iowa economy through jobs and economic impact contributing more than $2-billion in total sales and more than 8,000 jobs.

 Quick Egg Facts: